qloudable-oci/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 ## Verify High Availability of HTTP Servers

-In this section we will access the two Web servers configured earlier using Load Balancer’s Public IP address and demonstrate Load Balancer’s ability to route traffic on round robin basis(Per the Policy Configured).
+In this section we will access the two Web servers configured earlier using Load Balancerâ€™s Public IP address and demonstrate Load Balancerâ€™s ability to route traffic on round robin basis(Per the Policy Configured).
 In case one of the web server becomes un-available the web content will be available via the second server (High Availability)

 1. Open a web browser and enter load balancer's public IP address.